demergent-labs/azle/the_azle_book/src/stable_structures.md

 let map = StableBTreeMap<nat8, text>(0);
 ```

-This is a `StableBTreeMap` with a key of type `nat8` and a value of type `text`.
-When writing to and reading from a `StableBTreeMap`, by default the `stableJson` `Seriliazable` object is used to encode JS values into bytes and to decode JS values from bytes. `stableJson` uses `JSON.stringify` and `JSON.parse` with a custom `replacer` and `reviver` to handle many `Candid` and other values that you will most likely need for your canisters.
+This is a `StableBTreeMap` with a key of type `nat8` and a value of type `text`. `StableBTreeMap` works by encoding and decoding values under-the-hood, storing and retrieving values in bytes in the stable memory location of the IC.
+When writing to and reading from a `StableBTreeMap`, by default the `stableJson` `Seriliazable object` is used to encode JS values into bytes and to decode JS values from bytes. `stableJson` uses `JSON.stringify` and `JSON.parse` with a custom `replacer` and `reviver` to handle many `Candid` and other values that you will most likely need for your canisters.

-You can also use other `Seriliazable` objects besides `stableJson`, and you can even create your own.
-Simply pass in a `Serializable` as the second and third parameter to your `StableBTreeMap`.
-The second parameter is the `key` `Serializable` and the third parameter is the `value` `serializable`.
+You can also use other `Serializable objects` besides `stableJson`, and you can even create your own.
+Simply pass in a `Serializable object` as the second and third parameter to your `StableBTreeMap`.
+The second parameter is the `key` `Serializable object` and the third parameter is the `value` `Serializable object`.

-All `CandidType` objects imported from `azle` are `Serializable` objects as well.
-A `Serializable` simply has a `toBytes` method that takes a JS value and returns a `Uint8Array`, and a `fromBytes` method that takes a `Uint8Array` and returns a JS value.
+All `CandidType` objects imported from `azle` are `Serializable objects` as well.
+A `Serializable object` simply has a `toBytes` method that takes a JS value and returns a `Uint8Array`, and a `fromBytes` method that takes a `Uint8Array` and returns a JS value.

 ```typescript
 let map = StableBTreeMap<nat8, text>(0, nat8, text);